ricardoom/dominotrono/content/about/cv.md

 **Product Design and Development**

 - Brought several projects from initial concept through prototyping to production.
 Including a new interface for Shared Collections, Staff Picks, New Arrivals and an improved experience for obtaining a library card.
-Additionally, I designed new UX and visual design patterns for the new Simply E, An open source E-Reader.
+Additionally, I designed new UX and visual design patterns for Simply E, An open source E-Reader.

 **Design System Development**